Dilapidation Report Guide Australia

 - Check for any council requirements or developer specifications

-- Prepare your equipment — camera/phone, moisture meter, crack gauge, laser level, torch
+- Prepare your equipment — camera, moisture meter, crack gauge, laser level, torch

 During the inspection

-- Start with a context photo — the full front elevation of the property, showing the street address if visible
+- Start with a context photo — the full front elevation of the property, ideally showing the street address

 - Work systematically — clockwise around the exterior, then room by room through the interior

-- Photograph everything — it's better to have too many photos than too few.
-You can't go back if you miss something
+- Photograph everything — it is better to have too many photos than too few.
+You cannot go back if you miss something.

-- Annotate significant items — cracks, damage, defects should be clearly marked on photos
+- Annotate significant items — cracks, damage, and defects should be clearly marked on photos

 - Measure cracks — use a crack gauge and photograph the measurement in place

-- Note the date — include the date in your report and consider photographing a newspaper or date stamp alongside significant findings for additional verification
+- Note the date — include the date throughout your report and consider photographing a date reference alongside significant findings

 - Record weather — note conditions at the time of inspection